GuilhermeIsNotUnix/Grifforix/README.md

 Cryptographic applications require the output not to be predictable from earlier outputs.
 With that said, this comes a necessity of a truly random number generator or a *RNG*.
 Java language has *SecureRandom* for that... it smartly calls directly OS functions for true randomness.
 And with that, we use it to do the algorithm of the password generation.

 Check the [wiki](https://github.com/GuilhermeIsNotUnix/Grifforix/wiki) for more information.

+# Credits

+JavaPackager for building native binaries for Windows and Linux: https://github.com/fvarrui/JavaPackager